cockroachdb/vendored/github.com/coreos/etcd/etcdctl/README.md

 ### DEL [options] \<key\> [range_end]

-Removes the specified key or range of keys [key, range_end) if `range-end` is given.
+Removes the specified key or range of keys [key, range_end) if range_end is given.

 RPC: DeleteRange